Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Multi-rank Subspace-CUSUM

-In practice, the exact CUSUM requires \emph{a priori} knowledge of the post-change subspace $U$ and signal strengths ${\lambda_i}$, which is often unavailable.
+In practice, the Exact CUSUM requires \emph{a priori} knowledge of the post-change subspace $U$ and signal strengths ${\lambda_i}$, which is often unavailable.
 A straightforward generalized likelihood ratio approach would involve continuously re-estimating these parameters and plugging them into the likelihood ratio, but doing so naively at every time $t$ would be computationally intensive.
-Instead, we propose the multi-rank Subspace-CUSUM procedure, which tracks an estimated signal subspace on the fly and uses it to form a scalable detection statistic.
+Instead, we propose the Multi-rank Subspace-CUSUM (MRS-C) procedure, which tracks an estimated signal subspace in real time and uses it to construct a scalable detection statistic.

-We maintain an estimate $\hat{U}_t \in \Real^{k\times d}$ of the leading $d$-dimensional signal subspace at time $t$.
-This can be obtained by computing the sample covariance over a recent sliding window of length $w$ and extracting its $d$ leading eigenvectors.
-In other words, at each time $t$ we form
+We maintain an estimate \(\hat{U}_t \in \mathbb{R}^{k\times d}\) of the leading $d$-dimensional signal subspace at time \(t\).
+At each time step, this estimate is obtained by forming the sample covariance matrix over a sliding window of length $w$,

-and let $\hat{U}_t = [\hat u_{1, t}, \dots, \hat u_{d,t}] \in \Real^{k \times d}$ be the matrix of $d$ principal unit norm eigenvectors $\hat u_{i,t}$, $i = 1, \dots, d$, of $\hat{\Sigma}_t$, corresponding to its $d$ largest eigenvalues.
-This $\hat{U}_t$ serves as an approximation to the true $U$ under the post-change regime.
-The window size $w$ should be large enough to reliably learn the subspace but not so large that it fails to adapt when the covariance shifts.
-In the initial pre-change period, $\hat{U}_t$ will essentially track arbitrary directions in noise, but once the covariance spikes appear, $\hat{U}_t$ will begin to align with the true signal subspace $U$ after on the order of $w$ samples.
-Thus, $w$ can be viewed as an estimation lag that contributes to the overall detection delay.